-The analysis below indicates the effect on the income statement due to a reasonably possible change in market factors, as represented by the equity indices, with all other variables held constant.
+The analysis below indicates the effect on the statement of comprehensive income due to a reasonably possible change in market factors, as represented by the equity indices, with all other variables held constant.
 Based on analysis of historical data in respect of asset class returns over ten years and using this analysis to formulate expected future ranges of returns, the investment adviser has determined that the following assumptions are appropriate for this scenario analysis.